 In case it gets complicated, you can get professionals to do the cleaning.

 Before you start anything, inspect your bathtub from corner to corner.
 The inspection process has a lot of detail in it.

 Check on the curtains.
-Often, when we clean our bathtubs, we hardly check on the curtains.
+We often hardly check on the curtains when we clean our bathtubs.
 Curtains may be a big hiding ground for germs and dirt.
 Because of their dump state at most times, algae may start to form if not checked.
 Also, check on the curtain rods.
 Most of them, made of metals, rust due to the environment they get exposed to.

 Moreover, check for mold.
-When doing your inspection, ensure that you look for any signs of mold.
+When doing your inspection, ensure that you look for any signs of mold. suggests Powered By Pros.
 There are a lot of ways of identifying mold in your bathtub.
 A major way that shows signs of mold in your bathtub is its effects on your health.
-You may experience a running nose when bathing or fatigue, which are the common signs.
+You may experience a running nose when bathing or fatigue, which are common signs.
 Do not leave any stone unturned when inspecting for mold.

 Lastly, check for hair residues.
 You probably do your hair in the bathroom.
 In the process, a lot of hair falls off.
 Frequently, you’ll forget about any hair droppings residue once you’ve rinsed your hair.
 So, inspect for any hair which may cause your drainage system to clog.